Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Introduction

-The integrability of the equation \eqref{KF1} has been used by the authors in \cite{deconinckupsal} to determine spectral stability results of periodic waves (including dnoidal and cnoidal waves) with respect to subharmonic perturbations (e.g. perturbation of integer multiple $n$ times the minimal period of the solution).
+The integrability of the equation \eqref{KF1} was used by the authors in \cite{deconinckupsal} to determine spectral stability results of periodic waves (including dnoidal and cnoidal waves) with respect to subharmonic perturbations (e.g. perturbation of integer multiple $n$ times the minimal period of the solution).
 The spectral stability is then used to conclude the orbital stability for cnoidal waves as in $(\ref{Sol3})$.
 However, the authors employed the arguments in \cite{grillakis1} to conclude the orbital stability by considering the orbit generated only by one symmetry of equation \eqref{KF1}.
-A complementary result with similar ideas as in \cite{deconinckupsal} has been established in \cite{BND} for the equation $(\ref{KF1})$ with defocusing nonlinearity.\\ To the best of our knowledge, the orbital stability (with the orbit contemplating the two basic symmetries, namely, rotation and translation) of the cnoidal waves in the energy space with respect to perturbations with the same period of the underlying wave remains as an open problem.
+A complementary result with similar ideas as in \cite{deconinckupsal} was established in \cite{BND} for the equation $(\ref{KF1})$ with defocusing nonlinearity.\\ To the best of our knowledge, the orbital stability (with the orbit contemplating the two basic symmetries, namely, rotation and translation) of the cnoidal waves in the energy space with respect to perturbations with the same period of the underlying wave remains as an open problem.
 Since the cnoidal waves has zero mean on its fundamental period, here we advance in this question by showing the orbital stability with respect to \textit{perturbations with the same period and with the zero mean property}.

-In order to precisely describe our result, observe that replacing \eqref{PW2} into \eqref{KF1}, we obtain the ODE
+Before describing our results we point out that strong solutions (that is, those ones in $H_{per}^2$) of the NLS equation do not preserve their mean as in the case of the Korteweg-de Vries equation (see \cite{ABS}).
+In particular, if the initial data has zero mean then not necessarily the strong solutions of \eqref{KF2} or \eqref{KF1} have zero mean.
+However, as we will see below, we can always prove the existence of global \textit{weak solutions} in the space of zero mean functions.
+Hence, we emphasize that along the paper all solutions of the Cauchy problem associated with \eqref{KF2} or \eqref{KF1} must be understood in the weak sense.
+As far as we can see, this fact is consistent with the abstract theory of Grillakis, Shatah, and Strauss where only the existence of weak solutions is assumed (see \cite[page 165]{grillakis1}).